<-- End Marfeel -->

 Earlier this year, Smollett celebrated completing five months in rehab for substance abuse.
 He admitted himself after enduring an “extremely difficult past few years,” a source said at the time.

 Following his high-profile criminal case, outpatient treatment, and ongoing efforts to contest his conviction and jail sentence, Smollett is eager to return to work.
-He expresses gratitude to Fox, Scott-Young, and all the Black women who have supported him throughout his life.
+He expressed gratitude to Fox, Scott-Young, and all the Black women who have supported him throughout his life.

 Smollett continued.
 “It’s just further proof that every step of my life, before anybody knew who I was, before anybody knew my name, Black women who have been the ones that have guided me and have loved on me when the rest of the world was making me feel like I was completely unlovable.”

-For Fox, Smollett is thankful in her agreeing to lead the film early on before Smollett even had the project organized.
+For Fox, Smollett is thankful in her agreeing to lead the film early on, before Smollett even had the project organized.
 Securing Fox early on helped Smollett properly promote the film and secure further backing.
 Additionally, Scott-Young used her power as a long executive in the entertainment to pull strings and get Smollett’s first film B-Boy Blues on BET+ and his newest film in theaters nationwide.

 His mother also serves as an executive producer on the film, and it’s just a testament to the many Black women that have always lifted him up when he felt down.